Please use the menu below to navigate to any article section:

 4. Should I buy something old or new?

-The problem here is that you pay a premium to the developer and miss out on the first few years’ capital growth.
+The problem here is that you pay a premium to the developer and miss out on the first decade or so of capital growth.

 5. Where should I buy?